Create a holistic science communication strategy

 • Website visitors and Google Analytics

-• Clicks on downloads or external links
+• Downloads and clicks on external links

 • Social media followers, post engagement and interactions with the audience